gioelemo/MaxwellFDTD.jl/README.md

 |:--:|
 | *Maxwell FDTD 1D simulation nx=200, nt=450 - Ez field, exp source* |

-As we can see the additive source is added at the TSFS boundary (at index 50).
-The "wave" is then propagated until the interface between the free-space and the dielectric region (at index 100) where one part get reflected and the other part continues into the dielectric region.
-At the lossy layer index (at index 180) we start to introduce loss in the simulation, this the magnitude of the wave start to decrease.
+As observed, the additive source is introduced at the TSFS boundary (at index 50).
+Subsequently, the "wave" propagates until reaching the interface between the free-space and the dielectric region (at index 100), where a portion undergoes reflection, and the remainder continues into the dielectric region.
+Upon reaching the index of the lossy layer (at index 180), the simulation introduces loss, causing a reduction in the magnitude of the wave.

-It is also possible to observe that at the left part of the computational domain, the wave is not reflected.
-This is due to the use of Absorbing Boundary Conditions (ABC).
+It is noteworthy that on the left part of the computational domain, the wave is not reflected, a behavior attributed to the utilization of Absorbing Boundary Conditions (ABC).

-Similar as before we can run the code with a sin source with the following parameters:
+Similarly, as in the previous case, the code can be executed with a sine source using the following parameters:

 ```julia
 nx   = 200    # number space steps